mkawserm/hypcore/README.md

 # HypCore
-Hyper Core is a small reusable golang package to build micro services
+Hyper Core is a small reusable websocket and graphql focused golang package